Skip to main content

 • Ensure the authentication request has a client_id value

-• Ensure that the client_id sent in the authentication request matches the one registered in your application on the Partner Dashboard.
+• Ensure that the client_id sent in the authentication request matches the one registered in your application on the Partner Portal.

 • Ensure that the application configuration’s active value is set to true.